NishaniKasineshan/DeepLearning-Projects/README.md

 # DeepLearning_Tuts
-This repo contains deep learning tutorials for beginners.
+This repo contains deep learning projects for beginners.